Highlander (franchise): Comics

-The Highlander comic book series from Dynamite Entertainment, featuring the creative team of Brandon Jerwa, Michael Avon Oeming (Red Sonja) and artist Lee Moder followed Connor MacLeod after his battle with the Kurgan in New York, adopting the TV-series idea that this wasn't the final battle for the Prize because many immortals still existed on Earth.
-It was followed by two mini-series acting as prequels to the original film and a mini-series explaining the Kurgan's past before meeting Connor MacLeod.
+The Highlander comic book series from Dynamite Entertainment followed Connor MacLeod after his battle with the Kurgan in New York, adopting the television series idea that this wasn't the final battle for the Prize because many immortals still existed on Earth.
+It was followed by a miniseries acting as a prequel to the original film, Highlander: Way of the Sword, and a miniseries explaining the Kurgan's past before meeting Connor MacLeod, Highlander Origins: The Kurgan.

 In 2015, Emerald Star Comics released Highlander 3030, written by Lennit Williams and Matt Kelly.
 The comic was an officially licensed story following the adventures of Connor MacLeod in a far-off dystopian future, and even received social media support from the official Highlander account on Facebook.
 Highlander 3030 only had one issue digitally released and was poorly received by critics.
 In an interview on the podcast Ten Cent Takes, Kelly confirmed the comic had production problems, including the initial artist having to drop out due to health issues and Davis-Panzer Productions demanding replacement artist Dan Goodfellow draw the book in a style that wasn't his own.
 As such, the book was a financial failure and Emerald Star Comics went out of business soon after.

+In 2017, IDW Publishing published the miniseries Highlander: The American Dream, which also served as a prequel to the first Highlander film.

+Soundtracks

-AudioHighlander: The Original Scores, an album featuring music from the first three films, was released in 1995.
+All five live-action Highlander films received soundtrack albums, as well as Highlander: The Series, with its soundtrack being released in two volumes.
+Highlander: The Original Scores, an album featuring music from the first three films, was released in 1995.
+The Best of Highlander: The Series, with a selection of songs from the series, was released in 2002.

+Audio plays

-Big Finish Productions temporarily held the license to produce original Highlander audio stories.
+Big Finish Productions temporarily held the license to produce original Highlander audio dramas.
 While many Big Finish products are full cast audio dramas, some involve one actor narrating the story and several parts while another actor narrates one or two other important roles.
 This format was followed for the Highlander audios.
 The first four audios star Adrian Paul as Duncan MacLeod and were released monthly starting in June 2009.
 The stories are set after Highlander: Endgame.
 In the audio Kurgan Rising, both the Kurgan and Connor MacLeod seem to return from the dead.

 Big Finish released a second series of four Highlander audio stories, each based around one of the Four Horsemen: Kronos read by Valentine Pelka, Silas read by Richard Ridings, Caspian read by Marcus Testory, and Methos read by Peter Wingfield.